Mini short course: Teaching about Measuring Water Resources with GPS, Gravity, and Traditional Methods

 *Must be US citizen or permanent resident to receive a stipend; however others are welcome to participate without compensation.

 You may attend multiple mini-courses.
 Stipends will be compiled and sent out after the end of the term during which the mini-course was held.

 All these files are available in the Measuring Water Resources with GPS, Gravity, and Traditional Methods module.
 However, we have bundled the specific files that we are using during the course here for simplicity.

 - Measuring Water Resources Mini-course Files (Zip Archive 23.2MB Nov3 20) - bundle of files specifically being used in the mini-course.
 We recommend downloading this zipped file for easy access during the course.

 The zipped file includes these actual files from Units 1 and 3.

 - Two more short videos to watch: Unless you are already familiar with GRACE satellite and vertical GPS data applications for water resources, we strongly recommend watching these two short videos prior to the start of the mini-course (this is in addition to the ~7 minute video (MP4 Video 10.4MB Oct20 20) that one should watch prior to the first mini-course you attend).

 - YouTube Video: GRACE: Tracking Water From Space (7 minutes)

 - YouTube Video: Measuring Drought: A GPS Network Offers A New Perspective (4.5 minutes)

-- Teaching about Measuring Water Resources Mini-course Presentation (PowerPoint 2007 (.pptx) 157.9MB Nov10 20) - these slides were largely drawn from instructor presentations included in the module
+- Teaching about Measuring Water Resources Mini-course Presentation (PowerPoint 2007 (.pptx) 157.9MB Nov10 20) - these slides were largely drawn from instructor presentations and other content already included in the module resources

 Beth Pratt-Sitaula - prattsitaula AT unavco.org